lakshmibhavana9/financialpred/README.md

 - **Train Model**: Train the sentiment analysis model using the Decision Tree classifier.
 - **Prediction**: Enter text input to predict sentiment.

-## Feedback

-If you have any feedback or encounter issues with the application, please [create an issue](link_to_issues) on GitHub.

-## Contributing

-Contributions to this project are welcome!
-Please read the [contribution guidelines](link_to_contributing.md) before submitting a pull request.